mbrawlings/OmadaQuotes/README.md

 This app was coded to show my ability to start out a new project, write features with a basic spec and design, and write clean code.
 This application follows the MVC structure.
-I made sure to make the data scalable so if oen were to add more quotes to the JSON data, the app would still function properly.
+I made sure to make the data scalable so if one were to add more quotes to the JSON data, the app would still function properly.

 ## Breakdown